Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index_emphsis.md

 |3   |doublePressAvailable|Boolean|TRUE       |-           |FALSE                | - |

 ### 2.3.
 AudioPassThruCapabilities
-The definition of "AudioPassThruCapabilities" and the setting example of TOYOTA are described below.
+The definition of `AudioPassThruCapabilities` and the setting example of TOYOTA are described below.

 | No | Name         | Type               | Mandatory | Additional | TOYOTA&nbsp;Setting | Description |
 |:-: | :-:          | :-:                | :-:       | :-:        |---------------------|-------------|